 'be set' + infinitive To talk about something that's ready to happen Despite the problems, they're set to launch next week as planned. be sure/certain/likely /unlikely etc. + infinitive To talk about varying levels of likelihood that something will happen We're thinking about having a barbecue on Saturday but it's sure to rain.
 We're unlikely to find the right person for the job within the company. be on the verge/brink/point of + noun or gerund To talk about something that will happen very soon, often a new or different situation We're on the point of restructuring the entire department.
-Note that 'be on the brink of' usually relates to something particularly significant.
-Peace talks broke down and the country is now on the brink of civil war.
+Note that the on the bring Peace talks broke down Note that 'be on the brink and the country is now on the brink of civil war. of' usually relates to something particularly significant. the prink of civil war.